sandboxie-plus/sandboxie-docs/docs/Content/RamDiskLetter.md

 # Ram Disk Letter

-_RamDiskLetter_ is a global setting in [Sandboxie Ini](SandboxieIni.md) available since v1.11.1 / 5.66.1 that specifies the drive letter to be assigned to the RAM disk created for use by sandboxes that have the [UseRamDisk](UseRamDisk.md) option enabled.
+_RamDiskLetter_ is a global setting in [Sandboxie Ini](SandboxieIni.md) (introduced in v1.11.1 / 5.66.1) that specifies the drive letter to be assigned to the RAM disk created for use by sandboxes that have the [UseRamDisk](UseRamDisk.md) setting enabled.
 This setting allows users to define a specific drive letter for easier access to the RAM disk.

 ## Usage